tiansiyuan/kubeflow-docs/docs/install/monitor.rst

     Visit https://github.com/prometheus-operator/kube-prometheus for instructions on how to create & configure Alertmanager and Prometheus instances using the Operator.

-Now you can see the Prometheus and Grafana pods, ensure the pods are up and running and the validator pods have been completed.
+Now you can see the Prometheus and Grafana pods, ensure the pods are up and running and the validator pods have completed.

 .. code-block:: shell